ChristopherWilks/ld_preload_tutorial/README.md

 # ld_preload_tutorial
 Overview of how to use LD_PRELOAD using ZLIB wrapper for ZSTD compression in the service of Genomics.

+The main goal is to leverage the faster compression of ZSTD while not having to modify existing tools (e.g. Tabix/Bgzip).

-Current version works for ZSTD v1.3.4 and most versions of htslib Tabix/Bgzip (tested with 1.19).
+Current version works should work with ZSTD v1.3.4 and most versions of htslib Tabix/Bgzip (tested with 1.19).

 Warning: this is very prototype code, meant for example purposes only, use at your own risk!

 Please see [this modified version](modified_zstd_files/zstd_zlibwrapper.c.preload_v1.3.4) of FB/Meta's zlibWrapper code that has all of the changes I describe below to make the LD_PRELOAD hack work with Tabix/Bgzip.

-Also, you'll need to modify FB/Meta's Makefiles (both in the toplevel zstd directory and in the zlibWrapper directory), see my versions for 1.3.3/4 [here](modified_zstd_files/Makefile.zstd_v1.3.4) and [here](modified_zstd_files/Makefile.zlibWrapper_v1.3.4).
+Also, you'll need to modify FB/Meta's Makefiles to generate the `zstd_preload.so` library file (both in the toplevel zstd directory and in the zlibWrapper directory), see my versions for 1.3.4 [here](modified_zstd_files/Makefile.zstd_v1.3.4) and [here](modified_zstd_files/Makefile.zlibWrapper_v1.3.4).

 ## How it works